-A general survey of management through which the student is exposed to management areas which in many cases will be further elaborated upon in other related management courses.
+This course is a general survey of management that focuses on planning, organizing and controlling.
 At the end of this course, the student should demonstrate an awareness and insight into the various aspects of management.
-Ouarter Credit Hours 4.5
+Quarter Credit Hours 4.5